PumasAI-Labs/NLME-Model/docs/reference.md

 - You can slice and index `Population`s to get another `Population` subset or a single `Subject`
 - You can reconstruct a NM-TRAN-formatted `DataFrame` from a `Population`/`Subject` with the `DataFrame` constructor
 - To define a model in Pumas, you use the `@model` macro along with the model blocks:
     - `@metadata` for model metadata such as description and time units
     - `@param` for the population parameters (i.e. typical values or fixed effects)
     - `@random` for the subject-specific parameters (η or random effects)
     - `@covariates` for subject covariates
     - `@pre` for pre computations such as individual coefficients or any other statistical transformation
     - `@dynamics` for the model dynamics, either as an analytical solution or a system of ordinary differential equations
     - `@derived` for derived variables and error model
 - In the `@model` you can have two types of assignments:
     - Deterministic assignments with `=`
     - Probabilistic assignments with `~`
 - The `fit` function is very flexible, it has 4 positional arguments:
     1. `model`: which model to fit
     1. `population`: which population to fit
     1. `initial_parameters`: a `NamedTuple` of initial parameter estimates
     1. `estimation_method`: which estimation method to use; for maximum likelihood: `FOCE`, `NaivePooled`, and `LaplaceI` are the most common
 - Additionally, the `fit` function has the following most used keyword arguments:
     - `constantcoef`: if you want to set any parameter value to a constant value, similar to `FIX` in NONMEM
     - `omegas`: a tuple with the value of the "omegas" in the `@param` block, needed for `NaivePooled` estimation method
 - All results from the `fit` function can be converted to a:
     - `NamedTuple` with `coef`
     - `DataFrame` with `coeftable`
 - You can extract individual coefficients with the `icoef` function, if you want in a `DataFrame` format use the `DataFrame` constructor on the result
+- The `infer` function can be used to generate confidence intervals using:
+    - Variance-covariance matrix (default)
+    - Bootstrap with a second argument `Pumas.Bootstrap()`
+    - Sampling importance resampling (SIR) with a second argument `Pumas.SIR()`
+- All results from the `infer` function can be converted to a `DataFrame` with `coeftable`

 ## Summary of Basic Commands